Change the Mac OS X Terminal’s Message of the Day

 $ cat /etc/motd

-Unless you have already customized it, “Welcome to Darwin!” will be what appears.
-But we don’t want that anymore, so here’s how to turn it into whatever you want.
+Unless you have already customized it, “Welcome to Darwin!” will be what appears, or maybe nothign if the /etc/motd file does not exist (which for many modern versions of OS X is the default case now).
+But we don’t want that anymore, we want our very own motd message when a new terminal is launched, so here’s how to turn it into whatever you want.

 Type the following: